-GRAVITY can be requested with both ATs and UTs as feeding telescopes.
-The offered limiting magnitudes are advertised on the ESO public pages.
+GRAVITY can be requested with both ATs (using NAOMI) and UTs (using MACAO and CIAO off-axis) as feeding telescopes.
+Both Visitor and Service Mode observations are offered.
+The limiting magnitudes of the instrument are advertised on the ESO public pages.
 The instrument can be used as spectro-imager in single- and dual-field mode in low, medium and high spectral resolution.
 Users are advised not to use low spectral resolution in single-field, since the FT already provides low resolution data on the science target.
-GRAVITY's astrometric mode and its CIAO units continue to undergo commissioning.
+Although GRAVITY's astrometric mode and its CIAO units continue to undergo commissioning, ESO invites proposals with the goal of performing astrometric measurements starting in P102.
+To request such observations, Astrometry should be selected as instrument configuration in the proposal (box 14).
+ESO is also working on a scheme to optimise operations for aperture synthesis imaging with PIONIER or GRAVITY with the ATs.
+More information on this scheme can be found in the Call for Proposals and the VLTI user manual.

-GRAVITY arrived on Paranal in July/August 2015 and first on-sky commissioning of the instrument took place in December 2015.
-GRAVITY in its so-called imaging mode is offered to the community since P98.
-Nevertheless, the commissioning process will continue in 2017 and 2018 in order to integrate all systems properly into VLTI operations.
 Before starting a GRAVITY proposal, users are advised to familiarise themselves with the general aspects of the VLTI as well as to consult the ESO GRAVITY web pages for any late information that could not be included in this manual.